-- A contact point to obtain more information (ordinarily the Chief Officer). - How to find further information either electronically or in paper format. - 2.3 The vacancy will be advertised on the town noticeboard and on www.biddulph.co.uk - 2.4 Interested individuals will be provided with an application form, a copy of this policy, background information about the Council and the role of the Councillor.
+- A contact point to obtain more information (ordinarily the Chief Officer). - How to find further information either electronically or in paper format. - 2.3 The vacancy will be advertised on the town noticeboard and on the Town Council's website www.biddulph.co.uk - 2.4 Interested individuals will be provided with an application form, a copy of this policy, background information about the Council and the role of the Councillor.
 Councillors are encouraged to share information about the vacancy.